Capitolo 20 Alberi di Regressione (Regression Tree: RTREE)

 Illustriamo ora l’idea sottostante agli alberi di regressione che usano dati su marche di

-automobili presi dal package rpart
+automobili presi dal package rpart.

-calcola la media entro i nodi degli alberi.
+rpart calcola la media entro i nodi degli alberi.

-Consideriamo il data set cu.summary
+Consideriamo il data set cu.summary del package rpart.

 Facciamo dapprima “crescere” l’albero

-di un modello ad albero di regressione in cui Mileage
+di un modello ad albero di regressione in cui Mileage dipende

-dalle variabili Country
+dalle variabili Country, Reliability Type:

 fit <- rpart(Mileage ~ Price + Country + Reliability + Type, method = "anova",